-At the end of each section, there are descriptive links to more resources to learn or get help with.
-There is a full list of resources on our website at this link.
-You can also scan this QR code below to be taken to the full list.
+On the same page as the quick tips, there is a QR code that links to more resources to learn or get help with.
+There is a full list of resources on our website at www. disabilityrightsohio.org/youth_self_advocacy.
+You can also scan this QR code below to be taken to the full list: